-If your cancer treatment includes inpatient hospitalization, your surgery will be performed at Brigham and Women's Hospital.
-A special team led by our medical oncology hospitalists (also called attending physicians or attendings) will manage your hospital care.
+If your cancer treatment includes inpatient hospitalization, your care will be led by our medical oncology hospitalists (also called attending physicians or attendings) who will manage your hospital care.

 Coordinating closely with your primary medical oncologist, your medical oncology hospitalist and team will manage day-to-day issues while you are hospitalized, such as any medical complications that may arise from cancer or cancer treatment.

 You can have peace of mind knowing that your inpatient oncology team will make any decisions about your care goals and treatment plan in close collaboration with your primary medical oncologist.